aspose-tex/Aspose.TeX-API-References/english/cpp/aspose.tex.presentation.image/imagedevice/startpage/_index.md

 | width | float | The page width. |
 | height | float | The page height. |

+## Deprecated
+This method has been deprecated starting from version 24.7 and will be hidden in version 24.10.
+False

 ## See Also